StatisticalProgrammer2020/Project-5-Dataquest/README.md

 # Data source

-The source of the dataset can be accessed here: https://data.world/dataquest/nyc-schools-data/workspace/file?filename=combined.csv
+The source of the main dataset can be accessed here: https://data.world/dataquest/nyc-schools-data/workspace/file?filename=combined.csv

 This dataset contains 424 rows and 19 columns (this does not include other datasets loaded in this project).